EmilStenstrom/django-components/README.md

 All library settings are handled from a global `COMPONENTS` variable that is read from `settings.py`.
 By default you don't need it set, there are resonable defaults.

-### Configure the module where components are loaded from
+### `libraries` - Load component modules

-Configure the location where components are loaded.
+Configure the locations where components are loaded.
 To do this, add a `COMPONENTS` variable to you `settings.py` with a list of python paths to load.
 This allows you to build a structure of components that are independent from your apps.

 ```python
 COMPONENTS = {